Garden for Texas Wildlife!

 When you are ready to certify:

 Every habitat garden is a step toward replenishing resources for wildlife in Texas.
-Follow the link below to complete the certification process, which includes a $20 application fee.
-Your application fee supports NWF programs to prevent the decline of habitat for bees, butterflies, birds, amphibians and other wildlife.
+Follow the link below to complete the certification process.
+There is a $20 application fee which supports NWF programs to prevent the decline of habitat for bees, butterflies, birds, amphibians and other wildlife.
 It also supports work for local wildlife right here in Texas.
 And, Texas Conservation Alliance receives a percentage of the signs sold!

 Once certified, you can share your accomplishment and commitment to helping wildlife with your whole neighborhood by purchasing and posting an exclusive Certified Wildlife Habitat® sign.
-The processing fee and sign purchase directly support the National Wildlife Federation's programs to protect wildlife and wildlife habitat.
+The processing fee and sign purchase directly support NWF's programs to protect wildlife and wildlife habitat.